alikureishy/SDC-advanced-lane-lines/README.md

 This utility is in the file lanemapper.py.
 It is also a command line utility, invoked as in the following example:

 ```
-/Users/safdar/git/advanced-lane-detection/src> python3.5 lanemapper.py -i ../project_video.mp4 -o ../sample_out.mp4 -c config/lanemapper.json -x 1 -p
+/Users/safdar/git/advanced-lane-detection/src> python3.5 lanemapper.py -i ../project_video.mp4 -o ../sample_out.mp4 -c config/lanemapper.json -x 1 -p -r 100 400
 ```
-Note that the '-p' flag turns on the illustration (via a plot window) of various image transformations that each frame goes through -- the plot window is kept updated throughout.
+Note that the '-p' flag turns on the illustration (via a plot window) of various image transformations that each frame goes through; this plot window is updated for each frame that gets processed from the input video, providing an active illustration of the inner workings of various handlers in the utility.
 This is illustrated here:

-![High level transformation sequence][HighLevel-Green]
+![High level transformation sequence][HighLevel-Illustration]

-Note: To not output these illustrations, remove the '-p' flag.
+Note: To switch off these illustrations, remove the '-p' flag.
 Removing the -p flag will also cause the utility to run a lot faster.
 Though using this flag slows down processing, it also provides insight into the working of the utility.
 The illustrations can also be individually toggled in the config file (src/config/lanemapper.json).
 To enable additional details of the image transformations, go to the lanemapper.json file and search for the 'ToPlot' flags.
 Each component has that flag, and a value of '1' indicates that it is enabled, and '0' indicates it is disabled.
 Toggle the value for the components that you want to visualize, for example, the 'PerspectiveTransformer' or the 'Thresholder' etc. At present, only the 'StatsWriter' and 'Thresholder' are enabled.
 Thresholder illustrations are enabled at a high level only -- that is, only the final output is shown.
 Individual threshold transformations can also be enabled using the finer grained 'ToPlot' settings on each such threshold operation.

 Here's the help menu:
 ```